olarra/busee-bee-app/README.md

-# Apollo React Native Hello World app
+# React Native - Busee Bee App

 This is the simple example React Native/Apollo app that lives at dev.apollodata.com.